Describe God in only one word.

 Theistic amorism is idolatry.

-It is idolatry in that it makes a single attribute of God, as opposed to the person of God, the motive and impetus for our worship and adoration of Him.
-The God who, of His own volition, loved His elect enough to save them from Himself for Himself (John 3:16, 36; 1 Corinthians 1:30; Ephesians 2:8-9), is a God who cannot—and will not—be reduced to merely a preferred characteristic of our self-centered choosing.
+It is idolatry in that it makes a single attribute of God, as opposed to God in the totality of His being, the motive and impetus for our worship and adoration of Him.
+The God who, of His own volition, loved His elect enough to save them both from Himself and for Himself (John 3:16, 36; 1 Corinthians 1:30; Ephesians 2:8-9), is a God who cannot—and will not—be reduced to merely a preferred characteristic of our self-centered choosing.

 Though we may wish otherwise, God is not like us (Psalm 50:21).

 God is a God of love, yes, but that is not all He is.